List of Microeconomics Formula

 - Profit Earned = $4,000

-Hence the business earned the profit of $4,000 on producing and selling 100 articles by bearing an annual cost of $1,000.
+Hence, the business earned a profit of $4,000 on producing and selling 100 articles by bearing an annual cost of $1,000.

 Example #3

-Let us take the example of company Uber.
-The company is one of the popular entities that offer cab aggregator services to the daily riders and commuters.
+Let us take the example of the company Uber.
+The company is a popular entity that offers cab aggregator services to daily riders and commuters.
 The business has developed a dynamic mechanism that studies the demand for cabs with the supply of the cabs with riders.

-They also study price levels on which interactions take place between the riders and the drivers of a cab.
-It was studied that the consumer’s demand was relatively inelastic when fares of the rides doubled itself two times.
-The system further analysed the instances when the rider accepted an uber booking and when it rejected the bookings wherein it broadly studied the factors relating to time, price, demand and supply.
+They also study price levels on which interactions occur between the riders and the drivers of a cab.
+For example, it learned that the consumer's demand was relatively inelastic when fares of the rides doubled two times.
+The system further analyzed the instances when the rider accepted an Uber booking and rejected the booking.
+It broadly studied the factors relating to time, price, demand, and supply.